 The anti-Syrian cocktail

 Prince Bandar Bin Sultan is the son of the Saudi crown prince, but he seems to run his political life on the basis of having a state within a state.
-He is a rogue prince, but with a flavor that suits the American agenda.
+He is a rogue prince, but with a flavour that suits the American agenda.

 Bandar is in essence a Sunni fundamentalist from the Wahhabi sub-sect.
 His sworn enemies are the Shiites for no reason other than sectarian prejudice.